Board of Directors

 Christine M. Cournoyer

-Stacia Hylton became a director of Spok in 2015 and is a member of the Audit Committee.
-Hylton currently serves as a Principal for LS Advisory, a New Jersey-based business solutions advisory consultancy.
-She also serves on the Board of Directors for Lexis-Nexis Special Services Inc., an information and data analytics solutions company, and Core-Civic, Inc., a publicly traded real estate solutions and corrections and residential reentry centers provider.
+Stacia A. Hylton became a director of Spok in 2015.
+Hylton is Chair of the Cybersecurity Committee and a member of the Audit Committee.
+Hylton currently serves as a Principal for LS Advisory, a South Carolina-based business solutions advisory consultancy.
+She is also Chair of the Audit Committee and Board of Director for Trust Stamp, an AI powered identity authenticator solutions company listed on Euronext.
+She also serves on the Board of Directors for LexisNexis Special Services Inc., an information and data analytics solutions company, and Core-Civic, Inc., a publicly traded real estate solutions and corrections and residential reentry centers provider.
 In 2016, Hylton served as Senior Vice President for Cyber Security at MTM Technologies, Inc., a leading national provider of innovative IT solutions and services.
-In 2010, Hylton was nominated by the President of the United States and confirmed by the United States Senate as Director of the United States Marshal Service (“USMS”), a federal law enforcement agency.
+In 2010, Hylton was nominated by the President of the United States and confirmed by the United States Senate as Director of the United States Marshals Service (“USMS”), a federal law enforcement agency.
+The USMS employs over 12,000 employees, task force officers, and contractors with a budget in excess of $4.9 billion.
 Hylton retired as Director of USMS in 2015.
 In 2010, she was President of Hylton Kirk & Associates, a private consulting firm located in the Commonwealth of Virginia.
-From 2004 to 2010, Hylton served as the Federal Detention Trustee in the United States Department of Justice.
+From 2004 to 2010 Hylton served as the Federal Detention Trustee in the United States Department of Justice.
+From 1980 through 2004 she served in progressively responsible positions within USMS.

 Vincent Kelly, President and CEO, Spok, Inc.